Emergency Dentist — Herndon, VA

 Dental injuries and severe oral pain can strike at any time, and often when it’s very inconvenient.
 At Premier Dental Care, our patients can rely on us to make time for them in emergencies, why is why we are pleased to offer emergency dentistry in Herndon.
 Please contact us right away for assistance, either over the phone and in-person.
-Dr. Bakhtyari will review your condition, provide immediate relief, and help you determine the next steps towards rebuilding your smile’s function and appearance.
+Our team will review your condition, provide immediate relief, and help you determine the next steps towards rebuilding your smile’s function and appearance.